Kometa-Team/Kometa/docs/home/environmental.md

 </details>

 ### Resume Run

-Resume a run from a specific collection use the `--resume` option.
+Perform a resume run immediately resuming from the first instance of the specified collection, bypassing the time to run flag.

 <table class="dualTable colwidths-auto align-default table">
   <tr>